 Other resources that might help you write the Love story:

 Now you have the basic keys to the Love Genre and many of the tools you’ll need to write better Love stories.
 Put this all together by reading widely within the genre.
 Compare the masterworks of the genre.
 Imagine your story arc by using the values at stake in the Love Genre.
 Get your words on the page and then compare your work to those masterworks.
 Check your work with The Story Grid book and against the Love Genre secrets here.
 Use what you learn to edit your work and finish that story.
-(If you want help anywhere along the way, go ahead and book a free half-hour consultation on my calendar.)

 I wish you the best of luck and hard work with your story.